C-D-Lewis/chunky-fargate/README.md

 ```

 ## Run a remote render

+> If you haven't already, add a statement to the Bucket Policy of the output
+> bucket allowing the Task Role access.

 Create a new Task Definition in the created ECS service, which will run the
 Docker container: